lukeskt/Reactive-Mise-en-scene/README.md

 The DataManager holds a list of structs containing the key information from each reactive object which has an attention metric associated with it.
 The DataManager calculates the overall attention rating per locale and globally.
 It is a singleton object that persists across scenes in an experience to track attention without needing all reactive objects to persist in memory.

+### Loader System / Decision Algorithms

+As mentioned above, there are a series of loaders for different parts of a locale.
+Each of these can load content based on different decision algorithms.

 ### Locales

 A locale is an area or location an object is associated with.
 It is akin to Unity's built-in tag system, so you are not tied to logically parenting an object to a specific locale, you simply select the locale from a dropdown list on the FocusMeasures script